 At the end of the presentation Buck made a pitch for the B Street Capital Construction Fund.
 Additional funding is still needed in order to fully realize the new buildings potential.

-Construction has been hampered by the unusually heavy rain we have had this winter – so the new targeted opening date is now February 1, 2018.
+As construction has been hampered by the unusually heavy rain we have had this winter the new targeted opening date is February 1, 2018.

 Needless to say – I am greatly anticipating attending performances at the new B Street Theatre!
 What a great addition to the Sacramento arts and entertainment scene!